STATUTORY AUDITOR CONTRACTING AND RELATIONS POLICY

-For such purposes, the Committee shall approve a set of bid terms and conditions for all candidates invited to participate in the procedure, whereby they may become familiar with the activities of the Company and the characteristics and scope of the required services, including any services other than auditing.
+For such purposes, the Committee shall approve a set of bid terms and conditions for all candidates invited to participate in the selection procedure, whereby they may become familiar with the activities of the Company and the characteristics and scope of the required services, including any non-audit services.
 The bid terms shall also contain a tentative schedule for the process.

 To protect the integrity of the selection process and the confidential information that the Company makes available to the candidates, a corresponding confidentiality agreement shall be signed with each of them.